-Step on or into the center circle or illegally cross the restraining line before the whistle.
+Step on or into the center circle or illegally cross the restraining line after the official's hand is on the sticks.
 Cross the restraining line before possession is established, the ball goes out of bounds off a player or her stick, the ball crosses the restraining line, or a whistle stops play for a foul.
 A player may reach over with their crosse to play the ball, as long as no part of the player's foot is on or over the line.